 We have benefited substantially from the leadership and performance of our senior management.
 Our success will depend on our ability to retain our current management and recruit additional management personnel.
 Competition for senior management in our industry is intense, and we cannot guarantee that we will be able to retain our personnel or recruit additional personnel.
 The loss of the services of certain members of our senior management could prevent or delay the implementation and completion of our strategic objectives or divert management's attention to seeking qualified replacements.
-On February 22, 2024, as a result of financial difficulties, we notified seven of our 10 employees, including Mr. Di-Cori, who acted as our Chief Executive Officer, of the termination of their employment.
-The effective termination dates vary based on contractual notice periods, which range between March 22, 2024, and April 22, 2024.
 In addition, our Board of Directors has determined to limit our operations until such time as sufficient funds that can support our operations have been identified.
+In December 2024, the company terminated the employment of 4 of its 7 employees.